NolanPic/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     else:
         # the egg did not break.
-        # this might be the correct floor, or we could still be
+        # the floor above might be the correct floor,
+        # or we could still be too low.
+Drop an egg
-        # too low.
-Drop an egg from one floor above THIS one
+        # from one floor above THIS one

         if egg_breaks_from_floor(mid_floor+1):
             # the egg broke from the floor above, but not
-            # THIS floor--we found the correct floor!
+            # THIS floor (mid_floor)--we found the correct floor!
             # return the floor above this one since that is
             # what we want,